 Real Tennis -also known as the Game of Kings or Court Tennis- is the grandfather of all the racket sports, including Padel.
 It has more similarities with Padel than with any other racket sport.
 They use walls!
 From May 17 to May 21st they are playing the Real Tennis World Championships in Newport, US.
-Visit their website to learn more about one of the most important racket sports that influenced the creation of Padel.

 Real Tennis should not be confused with “lawn tennis”; Real Tennis dates back to the 11th century.
 How the sport was really created is uncertain.
 It is believed that it was developed by monks, who first utilized their hand to hit the ball.
 Later the sport developed further and they started utilizing rackets of various types.
 In the 16th century the sport changed greatly; it was played indoors, in castles and by royalty only.
 In the 19th century it was accessible to non-royals, when courts were built in the US.
 Today, after many assumed that the sport would disappear, the sport is flourishing.